solokeys/solo2/README.md

 - Install [Rust and Cargo](https://www.rust-lang.org/tools/install) for your system.

-- Install dependencies such as clang, llvm, arm-none-eabi-gdb
+- Install dependencies such as clang, llvm, arm-none-eabi-gdb, flip-link

 - Get and prepare hardware
 - Run `make build-dev`.